bnb-chain/greenfield-docs/docs/api/bundle-service.md

 Greenfield.
 If the files of the website are tiny but there are a lot of them, it leads to the same problem: too much metadata and higher costs.

+BNBChain has proposed the core protocol for the Greenfield bundle to solve this problem.
+You can find more details about [BEP-323](https://github.com/bnb-chain/BEPs/pull/323).
-NodeReal has designed a bundling service to solve this problem.
-Bundling service provides a solution to small files together into one big file before sending it to Greenfield.Thus, developers can can cut down unnecessary costs while still get to each file in the big file as if they were separate.
+NodeReal is the first infrastructure provider to implement the bundling service.
+Bundling service provides a solution to combine small files together into one big file before sending it to Greenfield.
+Thus, developers can can cut down unnecessary costs while still get to each file in the big file as if they were separate.

 NodeReal Bundling service is fully open sourced, developers can use NodeReal bundle service directly, while they can also deploy their own bundle service if needed.